65508 Organic Chemistry 2

 1. Disciplinary knowledge

-An understanding of the nature, practice and application of organic chemistry are learned through the lectures and enhanced through practical classes and problem-solving tutorials.
-Students are assessed on the mastering of the subject via the application, explain and analysis of accumulative knowledge in-class tutorial, lab reports and final exam.
+An understanding of the nature, practice and application of organic chemistry are learned through asynchronous online material and enhanced through practical classes and problem-solving tutorials.
+Students are assessed on the mastering of the subject via the application, explanation, and analysis of accumulative knowledge in the tutorial quizzes, lab reports, and core competency assessment exercise.

 2. Research, Inquiry and Critical Thinking

-Critical Thinking and problem-based learning are learned through laboratory programs and tutorials, which are designed to provoke inquiry and conceptual thinking.
-Students are encouraged to discuss reaction mechanisms, experimental observations, analysis of results and problems with each other and their lab supervisor in practical classes before completing the post-lab and tutorial questions.
-The lab reports and the tutorial worksheets assess the depth of inquiry undertaken in practicals, lectures and tutorials.
+Critical thinking and problem-based learning are learned through laboratory programs and tutorials, which are designed to provoke inquiry and conceptual thinking.
+Students are encouraged to discuss reaction mechanisms, experimental observations, analysis of results and problems with each other and their lab supervisor in practical classes.

 In the laboratory, students get hands-on experience preparing and conducting experiments to synthesise organic compounds of scientific interest.
 Students will develop the ability to prepare experimental methods using a flowchart to address how a synthetic pathway can be practically and safely achieved.
 Students will learn to acquire and interpret scientific data and make reasonable judgments beyond the current experiments to broader scientific principles.
 Students have the opportunity to use relevant scientific evidence plus literature to assess and evaluate their experimental outcomes.
 These will be assessed through the laboratory reports.